eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-kafka2.md

     * `plain`
     * `scram-sha-256`
     * `scram-sha-512`
-* `debug-enabled`: determines whether for acknowledgements [automatically issued by Kafka targets](#target-acknowledgement-handling) additional debug information should be included as payload or not - default: `false`
+* `debugEnabled`: determines whether for acknowledgements [automatically issued by Kafka targets](#target-acknowledgement-handling) additional debug information should be included as payload or not - default: `false`